etShaw-zh/HINA/Documentation/Modules/mesoscale.rst

-Mesoscale
+hina.mesoscale
 ++++++++++++

 Tutorial
 ========

 The `mesoscale` module provides methods for clustering one set of nodes in a heterogeneous interaction network based on their shared interactions with nodes in another node set.
 The clustering methods employed automatically learn the number of clusters from the heterogeneity in the interaction data to find the mesoscale representation.

-New package contributions can incorporate other algorithms for understanding the mesoscale structure of interaction networks.
+This module can incorporate other algorithms for understanding the mesoscale structure of interaction networks.

 Currently, the module contains the `clustering.py` file, which includes:

-- `bipartite_communities`: Identifies communities in a bipartite network by optimizing a Minimum Description Length (MDL) objective that modifies the microcanonical stochastic block model for the intended clustering task.
+- `hina_communities`: Identifies communities in a bipartite/tripartite network by optimizing a Minimum Description Length (MDL) objective that modifies the microcanonical stochastic block model for the intended clustering task.

-The MDL bipartite community detection method bipartite_communities (custom developed for the HINA package) finds a community partition of the nodes in the first node set using an information theoretic objective function that automatically selects for the optimal number of clusters.
-This objective scores a partition of the nodes according to how well it allows for the transmission of the bipartite graph while exploiting redundancies in the edges coming from members of the same community.
+The MDL hina community detection method hina_communities (custom developed for the HINA package) finds a community partition of the nodes in the first node set using an information theoretic objective function that automatically selects for the optimal number of clusters.
+This objective scores a partition of the nodes according to how well it allows for the transmission of the bipartite/tripartite graph while exploiting redundancies in the edges coming from members of the same community.
 It develops a description length objective by breaking the information transmission process into three steps: (1) Transmit community labels of nodes in the first set; (2) Transmit total edge weight contributions from each of the communities; (3) Transmit weights of each edge from Set 1 to Set 2 (the graph) given the constraints imposed by (1) and (2).
 Following these steps, the objective we use is:

 .. math::